nosana-ci/docs.nosana.io/docs/tokens/nft.md

 ### Phone

-The burner phone itself.
+The Burner Phone itself.
 A number of 5 phone types exist.

 | Rarity  | Attribute |
 |---------|-----------|